New energy strategy poised to receive green light

 Around 65% of those questioned also felt Swiss President Doris Leuthard, who is Swiss energy minister, was extremely credible and had played an important role.

-“Trust in the government and Leuthard’s credibility have a major impact on voting intentions,” said the gfs.bern institute.
+“Trust in the government and Leuthard’s credibility have a major impact on voting intentions,” said the polling institute.